 The Rest of the Zucchini Master Plan

 The Zucchini Master Plan involves using as much zucchini as possible while expending minimal effort.
 The best way to do that, I’ve discovered, is to make easy zucchini bread.
 The tough part, shredding the zucchini, had already been accomplished back in the summer with the food processor.
 I just needed to take a gallon-sized bag of zucchini shreds out of the freezer, thaw, drain, then add to other ingredients.
+(For another fabulous way to use shredded zucchini, see the easy cheesy zucchini fritters recipe.)

 The zucchini recipe I use is based on a recipe I found in The Oregonian’s Food Day section years ago.
 I tweaked it by adding chocolate chips and I also changed the name.
 It was originally just called Zucchini Bread III.
 Of all of the zucchini bread options, I chose to use this one because it calls for more zucchini than other recipes I’ve seen.
 Very important!
 I have now renamed it Easy Chocolate Chip Zucchini Bread.
 It’s more popular with my family if I place the emphasis on the chocolate chips rather than the zucchini.